CERTCC/SSVC/doc/md_src_files/082_relatedSystems.md

 Scanning software, such as the open-source tool Nessus, could be used to scan for connectivity inside an organization to catalogue what devices should be scored [*controlled*](#system-exposure) if, say, the scan finds them on an internal network where devices regularly connect to the Internet.

-Some information sources that were not designed with SSVC in mind, but can be adapted to work with it.
+Some information sources that were not designed with SSVC in mind can be adapted to work with it.
 Three prominent examples are CVSS impact base metrics, CWE, and CPE.

 [*Technical Impact*](#technical-impact) is directly related to the CVSS impact metric group.
-However, this metric group cannot be directly mapped to [*Technical Impact*](#technical-impact) in CVSSv3  because of the Scope metric.
+However, this metric group cannot be directly mapped to [*Technical Impact*](#technical-impact) in CVSS version 3  because of the Scope metric.
 [*Technical Impact*](#technical-impact) is only about adversary control of the vulnerable component.
-If the CVSSv3 value of “Scope” is “Changed,” then the impact metrics are the maximum of the impact on the vulnerable component and other components in the environment.
+If the CVSS version 3 value of “Scope” is “Changed,” then the impact metrics are the maximum of the impact on the vulnerable component and other components in the environment.
 If confidentiality, integrity, and availability metrics are all “high” then [*Technical Impact*](#technical-impact) is [*total*](#technical-impact), as long as the impact metrics in CVSS are clearly about just the vulnerable component.
-However, the other values of the CVSSv3 impact metrics cannot be mapped directly to [*partial*](#technical-impact) because of CVSSv3.1 scoring guidance.
+However, the other values of the CVSS version 3 impact metrics cannot be mapped directly to [*partial*](#technical-impact) because of CVSS version 3.1 scoring guidance.
 Namely, “only the increase in access, privileges gained, or other negative outcome as a result of successful exploitation should be considered” [@cvss_v3-1].
 The example given is that if an attacker already has read access, but gains all other access through the exploit, then read access didn't change and the confidentiality metric score should be “None” .
 However, in this case, SSVC would expect the decision point to be evaluated as [*total*](#technical-impact) because as a result of the exploit the attacker gains total control of the device, even though they started with partial control.